volfyd/leif-huhn-resume/leifhuhn-devops.md

    legacy versions of BSD and SunOS to Linux, thereby saving on licensing costs.

- * Used VMWare to create Windows server on existing Linux server to provide essential services that were only rarely required, thereby saving the cost of having another server.

  * Managed remote servers for multiple law firms.
 Worked with system administrators from client companies to resolve networking problems.